MaliMi97/crypto-analysis/README.md

 # crypto-analysis

-Does on-chain analysis of bitcoin and analyzes the likelihood of impermanent loss in yield farming cryptocurrencies.
+Does on-chain analysis of bitcoin and analyses the likelihood of impermanent loss in yield farming cryptocurrencies.

 **packages in src directory:**